 Cool colors are typified by blue, green and light purple.
-They have the ability to calm and soothe.
+They can calm and soothe.
 Where warm colors remind us of heat and sunshine, cool colors remind us of water and sky, even ice and snow.
 Unlike warm colors, cool colors look as though they recede, making them great for small rooms you want to appear larger.
-If you have a tiny bedroom or powder room that you want to visually enlarge, try painting a color such as light blue to make it seem more spacious.
+If you have a tiny bedroom or powder room that you want to enlarge visually, try painting a color such as light blue to make it seem more spacious.

 Light and Temperature

-Can color really make you feel warmer or cooler?
+Can color make you feel warmer or cooler?
 Sure it can, just like it can make a room appear brighter or darker.
 If you live in a climate that's hot most of the year, you might prefer a decorating scheme that's dominated by cool colors.
-Likewise, if you want to feel warmer in your home or a specific space, warm colors can help.
-The affect that color has on visible light may be even more important than temperature.
-However, perceived brightness has more to do with the lightness of a color than whether it's warm or cool.
-Lighter colors simply reflect more light than darker and deeper colors.
+Likewise, if you want to feel warmer in your home or specific space, warm colors can help.
+The effect that color has on visible light may be even more important than temperature.
+However, perceived brightness has more to do with the lightness of color than whether it's warm or cool.
+Lighter colors reflect more light than darker and deeper colors.
 If you want a brighten a space that's short on the sun or artificial light, choose light-reflecting colors.
-To tone down a room that gets a lot of light, or to simply add contrast to the brightness, look to dark colors, whether warm or cool.
+To tone down a room that gets a lot of light, or to add contrast to the brightness, look to dark colors, whether warm or cool.